chimera-linux/bandicoot/README.md

 The whole system consists of 3 processes:

-* `bandicootd`
+* `bandicootd` - the server
-* `bandicoot-dump`
+* `bandicoot-dump` - the client
-* `bandicoot`
+* `bandicoot` - the inspection tool

-The first is a daemon that runs as a system service.
-It opens a listening TCP socket and accepts connections.
-When a connection is received, it expects to receive a specific message.
+The server opens a listening socket where it expects to receive metadata about the dump plus the dump itself, and it compresses and stores the dump.

-* For connections from `bandicoot-dump`, an identification message plus metadata is received, followed by a stream representing a core dump.
-This type of message is only allowed from superuser connections (peer credentials are verified).
+The client is expected to be used with the Linux kernel `core_pattern` `sysctl` entry.

-* For connections from `bandicoot`, a different protocol is followed.
-Any user can send these messages but it will only receive information it has permissions for.
+The inspection tool can read information about the core dumps as well as extract them.